IBT-FMI/COSplay/documentation/pyboard.rst

 --------------------------

 The values in this section are the values a pin takes when a stimulus is delivered.
-If no stimulus is to be delivered, the pin takes the oposite value.
+If no stimulus is to be delivered, the pin takes the opposite value.